GautierBlandin/context-gpt/design-docs/002-deploy.md

   - [X] Create a Dockerfile
   - [X] Build the Docker image
   - [X] Verify that the Docker image is working by running it locally
+  - [X] Add an Nx target to build the Docker image
-- [ ] Automate the push of the Docker Image to ECR
+- [X] Automate the push of the Docker Image to ECR
+  - [X] (Optional but recommended) Integrate the Automation in Nx targets
 - [ ] Write an IaC Pulumi script to deploy the app
   - [ ] Create an S3 bucket
   - [ ] Sync the Next.js out directory with the S3 bucket